 Think of your husband's needs and interests when choosing the location.
 Aside from proximity, choose somewhere you know your husband will look forward to visiting.
 If he works in or near a big city, getting away to a small town or rural area could be relaxing.
 On the other hand, if your husband loves culture and sightseeing, a big city may be an ideal destination.

 Choose romantic accommodations.
 Stay at a quaint, secluded B&B if you are headed to a small town or rural area.
 Most inns offer super-private, cozy rooms and a hearty breakfast.
 If you are heading to a city, opt for a luxury high-rise suite with fabulous views.
 Many four-star hotels provide romantic enhancements upon request, such as rose petals scattered around the room and chilled champagne and chocolates, and many also offer jet whirlpool tubs for two.

 Planning Your Activities

 Plan activities, but don't over-schedule.
 No matter how many things you want to do, packing your day with activities from morning to night will add stress and make things less spontaneous and romantic.
 Instead, plan events like a romantic dinner at a swanky restaurant, but go with the flow for the rest of the time.
 Just see where the day takes you, whether it's exploring the city or cuddling in bed for hours on end.

 Keep the romance factor high.
 The point of the trip is to get romantic, so go all out.
 Pack hot new outfits to wow him, as well as new lingerie.
 Flirt with him all weekend long.
+Take advantage of room service to enjoy romantic meals on your hotel balcony or in bed.
 Act like teenagers who don't have kids and responsibilities at home.
 Go out to a night club and dance with him.
 Make out in public like no one else is there.
 Do whatever reconnects you with your husband.